natecostello/van_two_point_oh/van/structural/propane-mount/propane-mount.md

 We intend to mount the propane tank between the first two cross members aft of the differential, centered between the frame members.

-There are two M12 threaded holes in the frame on each side that we will use with a custom bracket.
-I have an M12-1.25 and an M12-1.5 thread checker...neither fit, so we are going to assume they are M12-1.75 by process of elimination.
+There are two M12-1.75 threaded holes in the frame on each side that we will use with a custom bracket.

 ![frame threaded holes](frame-holes.jpeg)
-_We'll know soon enough what the thread pitch is._
+_These are the M12-1.75 holes we use._

 Based on a quick inspection there aren't any fixed interferences under the van in that location (some trailer wiring and a diff vent line).
 ![vent line](vent-line.jpeg)